saiedoc/MedicalCenterBackendApp/README.md

 # Clinic Management System Backend

 **Clinic Management System** is a backend application designed to assist doctors and patients in managing medical centers and documents.
-This Spring Boot application provides a robust backend for handling various functionalities, including database interactions and API services (Note: Project is outdated.
-Dependencies need to be reconfigured in order for the application to run again).
+This Spring Boot application provides a robust backend for handling various functionalities, including database interactions and API services.

+## Project Status

+⚠️ **Note:** This project has not been maintained for the past three years.
+Dependencies, configurations, and libraries may be outdated.
+If you are interested in using or contributing to the project, please contact me to update the necessary dependencies and configurations to get the app running again.

 ## Features